Neyda-Data/portfolio/projects/latin-school/docs/latin_school_summary.md

 # Latin School SQL Project Summary

-This project models a private school’s enrollment, courses, faculty, and revenue using a relational SQL database.
-It includes an ERD, core tables, views for annual and course revenue, and stored procedures for inserting people and tracking student history.
+This project models a private school’s operational data, including students, faculty, courses, enrollment, and revenue.
+It includes a full relational database design with an ERD, SQL scripts for creating and populating tables, two analytical revenue views, and stored procedures for inserting new people and generating student history.
+The project demonstrates data modeling, querying, and procedural SQL skills in a clean, organized workflow.